aroario2003/tuxi-rofi/README.md

 ## Environment Variables

-In order to use the environment variables that this script supports as mentioned in the **Updates** section you must export them in your `zshrc`,`.bashrc` or `config.fish`.
+In order to use the environment variables that this script supports as mentioned in the **Updates** section you must export them in your `.zshrc` , `.bashrc` or `config.fish`.

 ## More information